sdg1981/spelio/Spelio_Future_Development_Notes.md

 The interface should remain simple on the surface and deep underneath.
 Learners should not be shown unnecessary mechanics.

+## Future classroom spelling-test identity and pupil progress

+Future teacher spelling-test tools may need to track pupil progress over time, especially for classroom tests, homework, revision, and school reporting.
+This should remain a later, carefully scoped product area and should not change the current public learner flow, MVP practice logic, session generation, scoring, recommendations, or existing learner experience.

+The guiding principle should be reliable classroom progress tracking with the least necessary pupil-identifying data.

+Spelio should avoid asking pupils to type arbitrary names every time they start a test.
+Free-text names create unreliable tracking because of typos, nicknames, joke entries, fake names, inconsistent capitalisation, and pupils using slightly different versions of the same name across sessions.

+Pupil codes should also be avoided as the main classroom UX.
+Codes may work in some systems, but they add friction in a live classroom: pupils can lose them, forget them, enter them incorrectly, or require the teacher to shout codes around the room.

+Spelio should also avoid collecting dates of birth, birth days, or extra identity-verification details.
+Those details increase sensitivity and setup friction without meaningfully solving the classroom progress problem.

+The preferred future model is teacher-controlled class lists with simple pupil display labels.
+A teacher creates or imports a class list, using classroom-appropriate labels such as:

+- Rhys J
+- Rhys M
+- Megan C

+Pupils would open a class or test link, or scan a QR code, then use a minimal "Start typing your name" field.
+That field should use autocomplete or predictive matching against the teacher-approved class list.
+It should not show the full class list upfront by default, because that makes casual selection of another pupil's name too easy.

+Pupils should only be able to select a name that already exists on the teacher's class list.
+Duplicate or similar names should be handled through teacher-controlled classroom labels rather than by asking pupils for stronger personal identifiers.
+If a test link already belongs to a specific class, autocomplete should search only that class.

+Class names may appear where useful for teacher management, especially when a teacher manages multiple classes.
+The pupil-facing flow should remain minimal and should not make the child reason about class metadata unless it is necessary.

+The teacher should own and be able to correct the class list.
+This keeps progress tracking more reliable than arbitrary typed names, simpler than pupil codes, and less intrusive than collecting stronger identifiers.

+Privacy and reporting principles:

+- Future classroom reporting should prefer data minimisation, short retention where possible, encrypted storage where practical, and teacher or school control over any pupil-identifying labels.
+- Spelio should avoid storing raw typed answers, keystroke logs, or unnecessary long-term pupil histories.
+- Any future school reporting feature should be treated as a later, carefully scoped system requiring proper privacy, retention, access-control, and deletion design.

 ## Future accessibility foundations

 Spelio should aim to become accessible by default rather than creating a separate “accessibility mode” as the main solution.
 The normal public app should remain calm, premium, minimal, and adult-focused while quietly improving technical accessibility underneath.